Introduction

 Step 4.
 On the Inventory page, locate the Cloud Connect server.
 Ensure its status is green and no alerts are present.

-In this lab, only one Cloud Connect Server (Publisher) is shown.
+In this example, only one Cloud Connect Server (Publisher) is shown.
 In a production environment, you typically see two servers: Publisher and Subscriber.

 CC Publisher

 Step 5.
-Click on the Cloud Connect server to view the Admin credentials and synchronization status with the AW server.
-Since no changes are needed, click Cancel to exit.
+Click on the Cloud Connect server to ensure the Admin credentials are correct and synchronization status with the AW server is In Sync.
+If you need to add Cloud Connect, review the Post installation configuration steps of PCCE Administration Guide

 Save